m50d/m50d.github.com/_posts/2013-07-05-what-i-dont-like-about-d-n-d.md

 * The rules focus on combat, so the game focuses on combat

+Even with the heavy simplification many groups do, the complexity of D&D's combat ruleset still dwarfs what it offers for anything else.

 * The flat probability curve doesn't have any extreme results

 The only point of having randomness in a game is so that you can occasionally be surprised.
 I tend to have a pretty low rate of dice rolling in my games - it's not unusual to go half an hour without rolling any, and most conflicts are resolved in one or two throws - but when I ask for one there should be a chance of something that I didn't expect.
 Otherwise what's the point?